 - EMERGENCY INFORMATION CARD: This must be on file by the first day of attendance and must be updated as needed.

-- WEEKLY DRAFT FORM: This must be on file at the time of enrollment.
+- PAYMENT AUTHORIZATION FORM: This must be on file at the time of enrollment.

 F. YMCA DELEGATION OF AUTHORITY